haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 easily and have some stability guarantees.

 ## Prior Art and Related Efforts
 This [issue](https://github.com/haskell/cabal/issues/7544) is tracked on the cabal bug tracker.
 Essentially this proposal attempts to "solve" that issue.
-As can be seen in the issue, there have been previous attempts, previous attempts to address this problem have been fragmented, and no comprehensive solution has been developed.
+As can be seen in the issue, there have been previous attempts, previous attempts to address this problem have been fragmented, and no comprehensive solution has been finished.
+There is however a work in progress implementation of the [exact printer](https://github.com/haskell/cabal/pull/9436/).
+The goal of this proposal is to buy time to finish that implementation.

 Previous attempts for making this directly into cabal were [abandoned](https://github.com/haskell/cabal/pull/7626).
 I guess they got demotivated by the shear size of the effort,